 - Make the display of these procedures easy to understand and photographic.

-- Posters and charts are received rather well, with more to see and less to read.
+- Use posters and charts, which are received rather well with more to see and less to read.

-- Raining manuals as well as videos are a great way to initiate new workers into following standards, while still saving time.
+- Implement training manuals and videos as a great way to initiate new workers into following standards while still saving time.

 5. The Fifth S – Shitsuke – Sustain